rubenfiszel/master-thesis/src/rbpf.md

 The bulk of the method is that a differential equation representing the difference of position, velocity and acceleration between the starting and ending state is solved with the [Pontryagin’s minimum principle](https://en.wikipedia.org/wiki/Pontryagin%27s_maximum_principle) using the appropriate [Hamiltonian](https://en.wikipedia.org/wiki/Hamiltonian_(control_theory)).
 Then, from that closed form solution, a per-axis cost can be calculated to pick the "least aggressive" trajectory out of different candidates.
 Finally, the feasibility of the trajectory is computed using the constraints of maximum thrust and body rate (angular velocity) limits.

-For the purpose of this work, a scala implementation of the model was realized.
+For the purpose of this work, a scala implementation of the model was written.
 Then, some keypoints containing Gaussian components for the position, velocity acceleration, and duration were tried until a feasible set of keypoints was found.
 This method of data generation is both fast and a good enough approximation of the actual trajectories that a drone would perform in the real world.

 <video autoplay loop>
   <source src="flight.webm" type="video/webm">